Brimonidine/ timolol drops

 - If you have a history of any severe allergic reaction, talk with your doctor.
 You may be at risk for an even more severe allergic reaction if you come into contact with the substance that caused your allergy.
 Some medicines used to treat severe allergies may also not work as well while you are using brimonidine/timolol drops.

 - Brimonidine/timolol drops may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

 - Lab tests, including eye exams and eye pressure, may be performed while you use brimonidine/timolol drops.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using brimonidine/timolol drops in CHILDREN; they may be more sensitive to its effects, especially drowsiness.

 - Brimonidine/timolol drops should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using brimonidine/timolol drops while you are pregnant.
-Brimonidine/timolol drops is found in breast milk.
+Brimonidine/timolol drops are found in breast milk.
 Do not breast-feed while taking brimonidine/timolol drops.

 Possible side effects of brimonidine/ timolol drops: